abogdanova/SwarmGE/README.md

     --selection truncation

-or by setting the parameter `SELECTION` in either a parameters file or in the params dictionary.
+or by setting the parameter `SELECTION` to `truncation` in either a parameters file or in the params dictionary.

 Selection proportion is set by default at 0.5 (i.e. return the top 50% of the population).
 This value can be changed with the flag:

     --selection_proportion [NUM]

-or by setting the parameter `SELECTION_PROPORTION` in either a parameters file or in the params dictionary, where `[NUM]` is a float between 0 and 1.
+or by setting the parameter `SELECTION_PROPORTION` to `[NUM]` in either a parameters file or in the params dictionary, where `[NUM]` is a float between 0 and 1.

-*__NOTE__ that unless the specified* `SELECTION_PROPORTION` *is 1 (i.e. 100%), truncation selection necessarily returns a selected parent population that is smaller in size than the original population.*
+*__NOTE__ that unless the specified* `SELECTION_PROPORTION` *is 1.0 (i.e. 100%), truncation selection necessarily returns a selected parent population that is smaller in size than the original population.*

 #Variation
 ---------

+Variation operators in evolutionary algorithms explore the search space by varying genetic material of individuals in order to explore new areas of the search space.
+There are two main types of variation operator:

+1. Crossover
+2. Mutation

 ##Crossover

-Crossover directly swaps genetic material between two chosen individuals.
+Given a parent population of individuals picked using the given selection process described in the previous section, crossover randomly selects two parents and directly swaps genetic material between them.
+Parents are selected from the parent population in a non-exclusive manner, i.e. it is possible to select the same parent multiple times for multiple crossover events.

+Given these two parents, the crossover probability defines the probability that a given crossover operator will perform crossover on their genetic material.
 The probability of crossover occurring is set with the flag:

     "--crossover_probability [NUM]

-where `[NUM]` is a float between 0 and 1.
-The default value for crossover is 0.75.
+or by setting the parameter `CROSSOVER_PROBABILITY` to `[NUM]` in either a parameters file or in the params dictionary, where `[NUM]` is a float between 0 and 1.
+The default value for crossover is 0.75 (i.e. two selected parent individuals have a 75% chance of having genetic material crossed over between them).

+Unlike canonical Genetic Programming [Koza, 1992], crossover in Grammatical Evolution always produces **two children** given two parents [O'Neill et al., 2003].
+However, this is not a requirement for PonyGE2; the user is free to add new crossover operators producing as many children as desired.

+There are currently four linear genome crossover operators implemented in PonyGE2:

+1. Fixed Onepoint
+2. Fixed Twopoint
+3. Variable Onepoint
+4. Variable Twopoint

+There is also currently one derivation tree based crossover method implemented in PonyGE2.

+*__NOTE__ that linear genome crossover operators are not intelligent, i.e. crossover is applied randomly.
+It is therefore possible for linear crossover operators to generate invalid individuals (i.e. individuals who do not terminate mapping).*

+*__NOTE__ that since crossover operators modify the parents in some fashion, copies of the parents must first be made before crossover is applied.
+If copies are not made, then the original parents in the selected parent population would be modified in-place, and subsequent modification of these parents would change any children so produced.*

 ###Fixed Onepoint

-Activate with:
+Given two individuals, fixed onepoint crossover creates two children by selecting the same point on both genomes for crossover to occur.
+The head of genome 0 is then combined with the tail of genome 1, and the head of genome 1 is combined with the tail of genome 2.
+This means that genomes will always remain the same length after crossover.
+Fixed onepoint crossover can be activated with the flag:

     --crossover fixed_onepoint

-Given two individuals, create two children using fixed one-point crossover and return them.
-The same point is selected on both genomes for crossover to occur.
+or by setting the parameter `CROSSOVER` to `fixed_onepoint` in either a parameters file or in the params dictionary.

-This means that genomes will always remain the same length (as long as int_flip mutation is used).
-Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).
+Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the unused tail of the individual).
+This parameter can be selected with the flag:

+    --within_used

+or by setting the parameter `WITHIN_USED` to either `True` or `False` in either a parameters file or in the params dictionary.

+*__NOTE__ that by default* `WITHIN_USED` *is set to* `True`*.*

+*__NOTE__ that selecting the flag* `--within_used` *will also set the* `WITHIN_USED` *parameter to* `True` *As such, the only way to change the* `WITHIN_USED` *parameter to* `False` *is to set so in either a parameters file or in the params dictionary.*

 ###Fixed Twopoint

-Activate with:
+Given two individuals, fixed twopoint crossover creates two children by selecting the same points on both genomes for crossover to occur.
+The head and tail of genome 0 are then combined with the mid-section of genome 1, and the head and tail of genome 1 are combined with the mid_section of genome 2.
+This means that genomes will always remain the same length after crossover.
+Fixed twopoint crossover can be activated with the flag:

-    --crossover fixed_twopoint
+    --crossover fixed_onepoint

-Given two individuals, create two children using fixed two-point crossover and return them.
-The same points are selected on both genomes for crossover to occur.
+or by setting the parameter `CROSSOVER` to `fixed_twopoint` in either a parameters file or in the params dictionary.

-This means that genomes will always remain the same length (as long as int_flip mutation is used).
-Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).
+As with all linear genome crossovers, crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the unused tail of the individual).

 ###Variable Onepoint

-Activate with:
+Given two individuals, variable onepoint crossover creates two children by selecting a different point on each genome for crossover to occur.
+The head of genome 0 is then combined with the tail of genome 1, and the head of genome 1 is combined with the tail of genome 2.
+This allows genomes to grow or shrink in length.
+Variable onepoint crossover can be activated with the flag:

     --crossover variable_onepoint

+or by setting the parameter `CROSSOVER` to `variable_onepoint` in either a parameters file or in the params dictionary.

+As with all linear genome crossovers, crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the unused tail of the individual).

+*__NOTE__ that variable linear crossovers can cause individuals to grow in size, leading to bloat.*

+###Variable Twopoint

-Given two individuals, create two children using variable one-point crossover and return them.
-A different point is selected on each genome for crossover to occur.
+Given two individuals, variable twopoint crossover creates two children by selecting two different points on each genome for crossover to occur.
+The head and tail of genome 0 are then combined with the mid-section of genome 1, and the head and tail of genome 1 are combined with the mid_section of genome 2.
 This allows genomes to grow or shrink in length.
-Crossover points areselected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).

-*__NOTE__ that variable onepoint crossover can cause individuals to grow* *, leading to bloat.*

-###Variable Twopoint

-Activate with:
+Variable twopoint crossover can be activated with the flag:

     --crossover variable_twopoint

-Given two individuals, create two children using variable two-point crossover and return them.
-Two different points are selected on each genome for crossover to occur.
-This allows genomes to grow or shrink in length.
+or by setting the parameter `CROSSOVER` to `variable_twopoint` in either a parameters file or in the params dictionary.

-Crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the tail of the individual).
+As with all linear genome crossovers, crossover points are selected within the used portion of the genome by default (i.e. crossover does not occur in the unused tail of the individual).

-*__NOTE__ that variable onepoint crossover can cause individuals to grow* *, leading to bloat.*
+*__NOTE__ that variable linear crossovers can cause individuals to grow in size, leading to bloat.*

-For a more in-depth discussion on crossover in Grammatical Evolution, see [O'Neill *et al.*, 2003].

 ###Subtree

-Activate with:
+Given two individuals, subtree crossover creates two children by selecting candidate subtrees from both parents based on matching non-terminal nodes.
+The chosen subtrees are then swapped between parents, creating new children.
+Subtree crossover can be activated with the flag:

     --crossover subtree

-Given two individuals, create two children using subtree crossover and return them.
-Candidate subtrees are selected based on matching non-terminal nodes rather than matching terminal nodes.
+or by setting the parameter `CROSSOVER` to `subtree` in either a parameters file or in the params dictionary.

+*__NOTE__ that subtree crossover can cause individuals to grow in size, leading to bloat.*

+*__NOTE__ that subtree crossover will __not__ produce invalid individuals, i.e. given two valid parents, both children are guaranteed to be valid.*

 ##Mutation